avsm/ocaml-yaml/README.md

 - **build:** [dune](https://github.com/janestreet/dune) is the build tool used.
 - **ffi:** [ctypes](https://github.com/ocamllabs/ocaml-ctypes) is the library to interface with the C FFI exposed by libYaml.
 - **preprocessor:** [ppx_sexp_conv](https://github.com/janestreet/ppx_sexp_conv) generates s-expression serialises and deserialisers for the types exposed by the library, exposed in a `yaml-sexp` package.
-- **error handling:** [rresult](https://github.com/dbuenzli/rresult) is a set of combinators for returning errors as values, instead of raising OCaml exceptions.
 - **tests:** [alcotest](https://github.com/mirage/alcotest) specifies conventional unit tests, and [crowbar](https://github.com/stedolan/crowbar) is used to drive property-based fuzz-testing of the library.

 #### Library Architecture